rickardlindberg/rickardlindberg.me/writing/agdpp-the-end/index.markdown

 ## Sound effects

 Me and my son record sound effects that are played when a balloon is hit.
-We go to the store, buy some balloons, rig the mic, and pop them.
+We go to the store, buy some balloons, rig up the mic, and pop them.
 It is much fun.

 The code for integrating the sound can be seen on